fabiojose/snip/README.md

 to use some of [built-in placeholders](#built-in-placeholders) and [your own](#custom-placeholders).

+Examples:

+TODO
+- Java 11 with Gradle
+- Java 11 with Maven
+- Python 3

 ### `.snipignore`

 Always there are files and folders that you want to ignore during the scaffolding